 Laparoscopic Adjustable Gastric Band

 This procedure is done to treat obesity.
-Keyhole incisions are made in the abdomen.
-An adjustable band is placed around the stomach with the aid of a laparoscope (a tiny tool with a camera on it).
+Small incisions are made in the abdomen.
+An adjustable band is placed around the stomach with the aid of a tiny tool with a camera on it.
+The tube is called a laparoscope.
 The surgery causes weight loss by decreasing the amount of food that can pass into your stomach.

 Adjustable Gastric Banding